-In order to activate Frozen Economy mode, a frozen setpoint temperature must be selected, and Cd34 (Economy Mode) set to "ON."
-When economy mode is active, the system will perform normal frozen mode operations except that the entire refrigeration system, excluding the controller, will be turned off when the control temperature is less than or equal to the setpoint -2°C (4°F).
+In order to activate Frozen Economy Mode, a frozen setpoint temperature must be selected, and Cd34 (Economy Mode) is set to "ON."
+When this mode is active, the system will perform normal Frozen Mode operations except that the entire refrigeration system, excluding the controller, will be turned off when the control temperature is less than or equal to the setpoint -2°C (4°F).

-After an off-cycle period of 60 minutes, the unit will turn on high speed evaporator fans for three minutes, and then check the control temperature.
-If the control temperature is greater than or equal to the frozen setpoint $+0.2^{\circ}C$ (0.4°F), the unit will restart the refrigeration system and continue to cool until the off-cycle temperature criteria are met.
-If the control temperature is less than the frozen setpoint $+0.2^{\circ}C$ (0.4°F) the unit will turn off the evaporator fans and restart another 60 minute off-cycle.
+After an off-cycle period of 60 minutes, the unit will turn on the high speed evaporator fans for three minutes, and then check the control temperature.
+If the control temperature is greater than or equal to the frozen setpoint +0.2°C ($0.4^{\circ}F$), the unit will restart the refrigeration system and continue to cool until the off-cycle temperature criteria are met.
+If the control temperature is less than the frozen setpoint +0.2°C ($0.4^{\circ}F$) the unit will turn off the evaporator fans and restart another 60 minute off-cycle.